fneu/PhaseSync/Deploy_on_Google_Compute_Engine_free_tier.md

 - instance template:
     - zone: save this in the `GCE_ZONE` variable
     - create e2-micro instance, which is within the free tier
+    - container:
-    - container: choose the image that was just pushed
+        - choose the image that was just pushed
+        - add some volume.
+For example, mount `/mnt/` from the host as `/data/` in the container with read/write permissions
+        - add the `ConfigurationStrings__DefaultConnection1` environment variable and set it to something like `DataSource=/data/app.db;Cache=Shared` to make the db persistent
     - boot drive:
         - should be container optimized os
         - do not delete if the instance is deleted
     - reserve static ip address in network settings
-    - enable http traffic in firewall settings-
+    - enable http traffic in firewall settings

 - Save the name of the created instance in the `GCE_INSTANCE` variable